-Question: Why is the University issuing a new APM policy related to academic freedom and the code of conduct for non-faculty academic appointees?
+Question: Why is the University proposing the issuance of a new APM policy related to academic freedom and the code of conduct for non-faculty academic appointees?

-Answer: Existing APM - 010 (Academic Freedom) defines academic freedom as it pertains to faculty.
-Appendix B to APM - 010 defines the freedom of scholarly inquiry for students, as well as academic student employees and mentored/trainee academics ("students"), as it derives from the faculty's academic freedom.
+Answer: Currently, APM - 010 (Academic Freedom) defines academic freedom as it pertains to faculty and defines the freedom of scholarly inquiry for students, as it derives from the faculty's academic freedom.
 APM - 015 (the Faculty Code of Conduct) defines the corresponding responsibilities of faculty.
-But APM - 010 and APM - 015 do not address how these concepts apply to non-faculty, non-student academic appointees ("non-faculty academic appointees").

-UC recognizes the important role non-faculty academic appointees play in advancing UC's fundamental mission and the need to define the appropriate academic privileges and responsibilities for all non-faculty academic appointees in relation to APM - 010 (Academic Freedom) and APM - 015 (the Faculty Code of Conduct).
-The new APM policy-APM - 011-was developed by a working group, appointed by the Provost and Executive Vice President, in consultation with administrators, faculty, and non-faculty academic appointees across the UC system.
-The policy was disseminated for a full 90-day systemwide review from April through June of 2019.
+APM - 010 and APM - 015 do not address how these concepts apply to non-faculty academic appointees.
+UC recognizes the important role non-faculty academic appointees play in advancing UC's fundamental mission, and the need to define the appropriate academic privileges and responsibilities for all non-faculty academic appointees in relation to APM - 010 (Academic Freedom) and APM - 015 (the Faculty Code of Conduct).
+The proposed new APM policy-APM - 011-was developed by a working group, appointed by the UC Systemwide Provost, in consultation with administrators, faculty, and non-faculty academic appointees across the UC system.